 First of all, you’re going to want to create a stencil of a mickey head.
 This is going to be used for the backside of the parchment paper to help guide you when creating your mickey shapes.
 This is super important, so don’t try to freehand them.
 This will help them bake more evenly, but also will help you match them up when creating the little sandwiches that make up this delicious cookie.
-I like to start by stenciling the parchment paper first, so that I don’t have macaron batter just sitting in the bowl while I get the pan ready.
+We like to start by stenciling the parchment paper first, so that we don’t have macaron batter just sitting in the bowl while we ready the pan.
 We just used a piece of card stock to create ours, which made it super easy to trace.

 When you’re beating the egg whites, use a whisk attachment.
 This will help aerate them.
 And don’t overwhip them!
 When they get to a hard peak stage, stop.
 If you want to add color to the shells of your macaron cookies, you actually want to do this during this stage of whipping these up.

 A note on adding color to the shells.
 The color will actually lighten while the whites are being whipped, and fade during the baking process.
 So add more than you think you need.
 Once you hit that hard peak stage, there’s no going back and you won’t want to risk adding more color and overwhipping them.